-PAR 404: Intellectual Property
+PAR 404: Intellectual Property 3 Credit Hour(s)

 This course is intended to provide the student with an in-depth analysis of the law pertaining to the fields of intellectual property: trademarks, copyrights, patents, trade secrets, and unfair competition.
 The methods by which each is created and protected will also be explored.
 This is a legal specialty course.
 Prerequisites: PAR 210.
 (UG) (UG)